 A freight broker is the connection between the carrier and the shipper.
-You could think of them more like the offensive coordinator on a football team.
-While they never handle the cargo, they “call the plays” that move freight from one location to another by assigning players, tracking what each does, and ensuring a successful outcome.
+You could think of them as the offensive coordinator on a football team.
+While they never handle the cargo, they “call the plays” to transport freight from one location to another by assigning players, tracking what each does, and ensuring a successful outcome.

 A freight broker’s primary job is communication.
 Shippers like working with them because brokers are a single point of contact to ensure their goods arrive safely and on time.
-This saves shippers from having to plan transportation and route logistics, communicate with drivers, and track their own freight.
+This saves shippers from finding carriers on their own, planning transportation and route logistics, communicating with drivers, and tracking their own freight.

-On the other side, carriers like working with freight brokers because they help optimize routes and will often supply loads to prevent dead-head miles.
+On the other side, carriers like working with freight brokers because they help optimize routes and often supply loads to prevent deadhead miles.